 What is the Medical Reserve Corps?

 The Medical Reserve Corps (MRC) is a nationwide network of community-based groups of volunteers who are interested in strengthening public health.
 MRC units supplement a community’s existing emergency medical response capabilities and public health infrastructure.
-As of May 2015, there are 996 MRC units in the United States and its territories with over 206,000 volunteers.
+As of 2021, there are 767 MRC units in the United States and its territories with over 190,000 volunteers.
 MRC units are locally based teams of medial and non-medical volunteers who can assist their community during large scale emergencies, such as an influenza pandemic, a chemical spill, or an act of terrorism.
-Volunteers can also work together to improve the overall health and well being of their neighvorhoods and communities throgh education and prevention.
+Volunteers can also work together to improve the overall health and well being of their neighborhoods and communities through education and prevention.

 The Lexington-Fayette County Medical Reserve Corp recruits and trains current or retired physicians, dentists, veterinarians, pharmacists, nurses and others with relevant skills to help in emergencies as volunteers.
 Members of the Medical Reserve Corp may assist in mass dispensing clinics, provide assistance in special medical needs shelters, help with epidemiological investigations, respond to telephone inquires, or assist with public outreach and education.
 The Medical Reserve Corps also welcomes volunteers with skills and experience in organizational support and development.